Mr-vabs/apps/README.md

 - After modifying the forked repo, don't forgot to check the changes.

 - Make pr and wait for it to get merged.

+## Still under development

+I'll be adding stuff either from my SoloLearn codes or regular coding...